Build and test only what changed in GitHub Actions

 Prompt for your coding agent

 Inspect this repo's .github/workflows for a job that rebuilds and retests the whole tree on every PR.
-Confirm the repo has a real dependency graph to scope against (`turbo.json`, `nx.json`, `WORKSPACE`, `settings.gradle`, or a `--changed`-capable runner), then scope the long-pole job to only the targets affected by the diff against the merge base (use `nrwl/nx-set-shas` or `git merge-base` to resolve the base).
+Confirm the repo has a real dependency graph to scope against (`turbo.json`, `nx.json`, `WORKSPACE`, `settings.gradle`, or a `--changed`-capable runner), then scope the long-pole job to only the targets affected by the diff against the merge base (resolve the base with the repo's graph tool or `git merge-base`).
 This is a correctness-sensitive change: it MUST fail safe, so if the base does not resolve or the scoper returns an empty set on a real diff, run the full build and test instead of passing green having run nothing, and keep the full run on the merge queue and `main`.
 Show me the diff and open a PR rather than applying it blindly, and do not cut over without a scoped-vs-full shadow period.

 Prefer to check by hand?